beeware/toga/docs/reference/api/resources/sources/tree_source.rst

 their own children.
 A child that *cannot* have children is called a *leaf Node*.
 Whether a child *can* have children is independent of whether it *does* have children - it is possible for a Node to have no children and *not* be a leaf node.
-This is analogous to files and directories on a filesystem: a file is a leaf Node, as it cannot have children; a directory *can* contain files and other directories in it, but it can also be empty.
+This is analogous to files and directories on a file system: a file is a leaf Node, as it cannot have children; a directory *can* contain files and other directories in it, but it can also be empty.
 An empty directory would *not* be a leaf Node.